cedricwalter/cedricwalter.github.io/_posts/2007-07-21-sim-system-and-services-monitor.md

 # cd sim-*`

-<span style="font-weight: bold;">The installation of sim is easily acomplished, a simple shell script named ‘setup’ is included with SIM.
+The installation of sim is easily acomplished, a simple shell script named ‘setup’ is included with SIM.
 Running this script will tend to all the install tasks for SIM.

 `# ./setup -i